thinkshout/thinkshout/README.md

 1. Compile the CSS using Compass.
 2. Build the site using Jekyll.
-3. Deploy the code to the appropriate S3 bucket: master will push to stage.thinkshout.com and live to thinkshout.com.
+3. Deploy the code to the appropriate S3 bucket: master will push to the private staging site and live to thinkshout.com.